-- Unusual sensitivity to sensory stimulation (e.g., noises, textures, touch) - Lack of engagement with others when playing - Unusual use of toys (e.g., lining them up, spinning etc.) - Failure to respond to his or her name
+- Lack of engagement with others when playing - Unusual use of toys (e.g., lining them up, spinning etc.) - Does not respond to his name

-For more information about the warning signs and red flags of autism, or to help you assess your child's development, we recommend the following websites:
+For more information about the warning signs of autism, or to help you assess your child's development, we recommend the following websites:

-- Centers for Disease Control and Prevention (cdc.gov/ncbddd/autism) - First Signs (firstsigns.org) - Autism Speaks (autismspeaks.org/ what-autism/learn-signs/developmentalmilestones-age)
+- Centers for Disease Control and Prevention (cdc.gov/ncbddd/autism) - First Signs (firstsigns.org)

-Document the behaviors you see in your
+Document the behaviors you see in your child.

-child.
 No one knows your child better than you do, so it is important that you are able to provide your child's pediatrician with as much information as possible.
 When documenting this information, be sure to include the following:

-- Identify each behavior you are concerned about - Note how often the behavior occurs and how long it lasts - If possible, identify triggers (events or situations that lead to the behavior) - Note when or if your child has met key milestones such as smiling, rolling over, walking or talking
+- Identify each behavior you are concerned about - Note how often the behavior occurs and how long it lasts - If possible, identify triggers (events or situations that lead to the behavior) - · Note when or if your child has met key milestones such as smiling, rolling over, walking or talking